pietro-foini/ISI-WFP/Data Sources/Food Consumption Score (FCS)/README.md

 ## Folder structure

 - *wfp_data*: this folder contains the FCS raw data provided by WFP;
-- *FCS.ipynb*: this jupyter notebook analyzes the FCS raw data and consequently creates related time-series;
+- *FCS.ipynb*: this jupyter notebook analyzes the FCS raw data and consequently builds related time-series;
 - *output_timeseries*: this folder contains all the FCS time-series created by the FCS.ipynb notebook;
 - *FCS.pdf*: the technical guidance sheet of the FCS provided by WFP;
 - *images*: this folder contains some images to visualize into the README.md file.